philiplb/CRUDlex/docs/1_introduction.md

 - **U**pdate
 - **D**elete

-Those are the standard actions you always do with your data.
 Often, you have a database where you are in need of an administration application.
 You have some database tables you need to manage with exactly this actions:
 - A list of entries in each table
 - To be able to create entries